Jared Goff Player Prop Bets for NFL Week 6 | Detroit vs. Cincinnati 10/17/2021

 - Goff has passed for 1,303 yards (260.6 per game) while completing 66.8% of his passes (131-for-196), with seven touchdowns and three interceptions.

-- The Lions, who rank 25th in the NFL in points scored, have dropped back to pass 62.3% of the time while running the ball 37.7% of the time.
+- The Lions, who rank 25th in the NFL in points scored, have attempted a pass 62.3% of the time while running the football 37.7% of the time.

 - Goff has attempted 21 of his 196 passes in the red zone, accounting for 46.7% of his team's red zone plays.